easybuilders/easybuild-blog/docs/posts/2025/08/interactive-shell.md

 )
 }}

-The failure is because of an incompatibility between the older `binutils` (v2.37, defined as build dependency in the easyconfig file) and the newer GCC.
+The comilation failure is because of an incompatibility between the older `binutils` (v2.37, defined as build dependency in the easyconfig file) and the newer GCC.

 ### The 6 stages of the demo